JParramore/chat-overlay/README.md

 # Fullscreen Chat Overlay for Twitch

-Simple chrome extension for twitch that allows users to view and customise chat as an overlay while watching livestreams or VODs.
+A chrome extension for twitch that allows users to view and customise chat as an overlay while watching livestreams or VODs.

 ## Demo